 EXECUTIVE DIRECTOR INTERPRETATION: This means that no new salaried positions can be added unless they are recommended by me and approved by the Library Board.

-REPORT (COMPLIANT): I review and act upon all requests for staffing changes which are reported in my monthly reports and in the annual budgeting process.
+REPORT (COMPLIANT): I review and act upon all requests for staffing changes which are in the annual budgeting process.

 4. Authorize transfers of greater than \$100,000 among line items and categories within the operational fund.